-Invo County was established in 1866 from Tulare and Mono counties.
+Inyo County was established in 1866 from Tulare and Mono counties.
 The first land patents were filed that same year (Inyo County Assessor's Office Official Records).
 Ranch lands were divided, and the Indians who had endured the horrible years of disease, starvation, murder, indentured servitude, and removal to reservations, now survived in part by attaching themselves to the workforce of the Anglo population, becoming cowboys, cooks, washers, woodcutters, maids, ranch hands, and laborers.
 Ironically, the impetus of the war in the first place, the bringing of cattle through Owens Valley to the mines, was now to be the source of their survival.
 Women became laundresses throughout the valley in the early years, being supplanted by the washing machine only after World War II.
-Many late nineteenth and early twentieth century American Indian sites had wash tub parts on the surface and small depressions that contained the fires used to heat the wash water (Davis-King 1997, and personal observation of Owens Valley historic Indian sites).
-Metal thimbles are common at nineteenth century Indian sites, as are Prosser buttons and sherds of bleach bottles, further evidence of the role American Indian women played in the laundry activities of that time.
 Men began working with cattle and riding horses, delivering goods and mail, or caring for large bodies of grazing land.
-They too brought artifacts back to their homesites: baling wire, spent nails, stove parts, canisters, and metal of many types.
+They too brought wares back to their homesites: baling wire, spent nails, stove parts, canisters, and metal of many types.
 In spite of the attachment to Anglo families, traditions, language, and culture survived.
 Pine nut harvests, for example, took Indian men and women from their employment, as all would gather in the hills to gather and store this important food.

-Since the 1850s, there had been discussion about creating a large Owens Valley reservation, but this never happened.
-Fort Independence was established in 1902, Bishop and Big Pine in 1912, Benton in 1915, Lone Pine Reservation in the late 1930s, and Timbisha as recently as 1982.
+Fort Independence was established in 1902, Sunland (the origional Bishop reservation) and Big Pine in 1912, Benton in 1915, Lone Pine Reservation in the late 1930s, and Timbisha as recently as 1982.
 As the federal government constructed homes for the Native people, built irrigation and consumptive water systems, and undertook the construction of roads within the Tribal land, people began moving onto trust lands, for protection and proximity to relatives and friends.
-Cultural continuity in language, dance and ceremony, food, some medicines, and general social patterns has persisted and enriches Tribal perspectives.